attestra/nwautomatedrecover/README.md

 # nwautomatedrecover
-Tools for scripted recovers using the Networker REST API
+Tools for scripted recovers using the Networker REST API.
+It has been tested in only one environment, so please test it in a lab before running in production.
+Also, it is suggested, like for any piece of code that you download from the internet, that your read it completely before testing it.

 ## Overview
 This repo contains tools to help Dell/EMC Networker backup administrator automate recoveries